bloomberg/presto-accumulo/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 Simply begin using SQL to create a new table in Accumulo to begin working with data.
 By default, the first column of the table definition is set to the Accumulo row ID.
-This should be the primary key of your table, and keep in mind that any inserts of a row containing the same row ID is effectively an UPDATE as far as Accumulo is concerned, as the cell of the table will overwrite any existing rows.
+This should be the primary key of your table, and keep in mind that any ``INSERT statements`` containing the same row ID is effectively an UPDATE as far as Accumulo is concerned, as any previous data in the cell will be overwritten.
 The row ID can be any valid Presto datatype.
-You can set the row ID using the ``row_id`` table property within the ``WITH`` clause of your table definition if you want the row ID to be in a different column than the first.
+If the first column is not your primary key, you can set the row ID using the ``row_id`` table property within the ``WITH`` clause of your table definition.
 Simply set this property to the name of the presto column.

 When creating a table using SQL, you **must** specify a ``column_mapping`` table property.
-The value of this property is a comma-delimited list of triples, -- presto column **:** accumulo column family **:** accumulo column qualifier, with one triple for every non-row ID column.
+The value of this property is a comma-delimited list of triples, presto column **:** accumulo column family **:** accumulo column qualifier, with one triple for every non-row ID column.
 This sets the mapping of the Presto column name to the corresponding Accumulo column family and column qualifier.

-For
+For a full list of table properties, see `Table Properties <#table-properties>`__.

-example:
+For example:

 .. code:: sql